Caltech-IPAC/firefly/docs/fftools-api-overview.md

 Getting started with firefly tools involves three basic steps.

  1. Load the javascript file `fftools.nocache.js`
- 2. When the file load it will call the functions `onFireflyLoaded()`, so you need to define this function.
+ 2. Define some divs in you html document where you will load the viewer widgets.
- 3. Define some divs in you html document where you will load the viewer widgets.
+ 3. Define `onFireflyLoaded()` function.
+When `fftools.nocache.js` loads it will call this function.

 This is all best explained with a code example.
-This examples creates a div with id "myID", loads firefly, and plots a fits fiIe in the `onFireflyLoaded` function.
+This examples creates a div with id `myID`, loads firefly, and plots a fits fiIe in the `onFireflyLoaded` function.

 ```html
 <!doctype html>